jiannan-xu/jiannan-xu.github.io/_pages/research.md

  * Presented at 2023 Purdue Operations Symposium.

-**Understanding Matching Quality on Freelance Platforms Through Conversational Analytics** Joint work with Ashish S. Kabra and Kunpeng Zhang
+**Understanding Matching Quality on Freelance Platforms Through Conversational Analytics** Joint work with Ashish S. Kabra and Kunpeng Zhang.

  * Scheduled to present at INFORMS 2023, Phenoix, AZ.